Walking in the old town of Rouen is like stepping into a living history book.

 Inside the church

-Inside, 13 stained-glass windows from the Renaissance era form a glass wall of 500 square metres.
-It bathes the interior in exceptional light.
+Inside, 13 Renaissance-era stained-glass windows form a 500-square-metre glass wall that bathes the interior in exceptional light.

-The stained-glass windows illustrate Christ’s childhood, Passion, Crucifixion and Resurrection, and life events of Saint Peter, Saint Anne and Saint Anthony of Padua.
+The stained-glass windows illustrate Christ’s childhood, Passion, Crucifixion, and Resurrection, as well as the life events of Saint Peter, Saint Anne, and Saint Anthony of Padua.

-Where was Joan of Arc burnt at stake?
+Where was Joan of Arc burnt at the stake?

-A small commemorative plaque and a 20 metre high cross mark the spot on which Joan of Arc was burnt alive on the 30th May 1431.
-On the adjacent walls, the marks of a former church destroyed in the past are visible.
+A small commemorative plaque and a 20-metre-high cross mark the spot on which Joan of Arc was burnt alive on the 30th of May, 1431.

 This walk ends at the Place du Vieux-Marché.
-For another interesting walk in Rouen why not ascending the Côte Sainte-Catherine for a panoramic view of the whole city of Rouen…
+For another exciting walk in Rouen, why not ascend the Côte Sainte-Catherine for a panoramic view of the whole city?

 Walking in the old town of Rouen: more info

-Here’s a few website and blogs about Rouen that you might find useful:
+Here are a few websites and blogs about Rouen that you might find useful:

 - on the blog: Rouen Old Town